1988 NFL season: Draft

-The 1988 NFL Draft was held from April 24 to 25, 1988 at New York City’s Marriott Marquis.
+The 1988 NFL draft was held from April 24 to 25, 1988, at New York City's Marriott Marquis.
 With the first pick, the Atlanta Falcons selected linebacker Aundray Bruce from the Auburn University.

 Officiating changes

 Johnny Grier became the first African-American in NFL history to be promoted to referee.
-Grier replaced long time referee Bob Frederic, who retired in the offseason.
+Grier replaced Bob Frederic, who retired in the offseason after 17 seasons as a referee.
 Grier was the field judge in the previous season's Super Bowl XXII, which was the same game that Doug Williams of the Washington Redskins became the first African-American quarterback to win the Super Bowl.
+Grier would be a referee until a career-ending injury during the 2004 season.